-Jennifer to present on panel of young women in practice panel with Jessica Henson and Jennelle Johnson of the Olin Studio at the American Society of Landscape Architects Annual meeting in Chicago.
-The Annual meeting will be held November 6-9 hosted by the Ilinois chapter of the ASLA.
+Jennifer to present at the ASLA conference on keeping millennials engaged at the office with Jessica Henson of OLIN and Janelle Johnson of Hoerr Schaudt at the American Society of Landscape Architects Annual meeting in Chicago.
+The Annual meeting will be held November 6-9 hosted by the Illinois chapter of the ASLA.
 MORE

 Jonathan and Jennifer pen an original article in PLOT Vol 4: Wastescapes, on the 20th Century Hidden Hygiene Footprint of New York.
 The article includes an original timeline of New York's waste infrastructure development.

 Duck Blind, OP.AL's submission to the Field Constructs Design Competition at Circle Acres Nature Preserve in Austin, Texas, is a short-listed finalist for construction in the November Arts Fair.
 The project provokes a tension in between landscape integration and de-familiarization utilizing processes of camouflage and high chromatic visibility.
 MORE

 A model for the competition proposal of The Anamorphic Hut was exhibited in the RISD museum of art as a part of the RISD faculty show.
 The Proposal focused on the fusing of Object and Ground to create an architecture existing in tension between Situation and Autonomy.
 MORE